 On finishing school, Vicki completed a BA in Business Studies in Edinburgh, then joined the business in 2003.
 She is now the Proprietor and continues to practice the high standards set by previous generations across all aspects of the business.

-In 2011, Vicki initiated a rebranding of John Fraser & Son, introducing important touches of modernisation including the first acquisition of silver vehicles in the Highlands, full renovation and expansion of the funeral home, and the addition of Fraser tartan to the company livery.
+Vicki initiated a rebranding of John Fraser & Son, introducing important touches of modernisation including the first acquisition of silver vehicles in the Highlands, full renovation and expansion of the funeral home, and the addition of Fraser tartan to the company livery.